Grades of Hearing Impairment

 "People with profound hearing loss are considered to be deaf.
 They may detect very loud sounds, and ae usually aware of vibrations (movements) around them.
 People with this degree of hearing loss may rely on vision (sight), rather than hearing, as their main way of communicating with other people.
 People with profound hearing loss may benefit from treatments or therapies that amplify sound… but may benefit more from a cochlear implant."
 Indiana State Department of Health

-Seniors and other people with hearing loss make life easier for themselves with amplified phones.
+Find the best phones for seniors and other people with hearing loss - make life easier for them with our selection of amplified and easy to use phones.

 What ARE the benefits of an amplified

 phone for seniors and the hearing impaired?
 Seniors and elderly with hearing loss who use quality amplified

 telephones with the NEWER

 and friends don't have to keep repeating what they